-Coming up with a subject and an angle for your article is one of the most important steps in the journalism process.
+Coming up with topics to write about is one of the most important steps in the journalism process.
 However, many writers spend far too much time figuring this out, which can leave them overwhelmed and stressed.
 This doesn’t have to be the case.

 BY SYMONE GROBBELAAR